Intermittent Fasting | Breaking a Fast | Chew Gum | Sugar-Free | Candy

 Thus, it is the nature of the human body to build up fat reserves in abundance to draw from this body fat in times of shortage.

-However, now that we eat around the clock regardless of season, we gain weight.
+Now we eat around the clock and gain weight regardless of the season.
 Therefore, intermittent fasting can restore the natural balance between eating and fasting.

-This way, we can counteract the hormonal imbalance that causes obesity in the first place (Lustig 20013).
+This way, we can first counteract the hormonal imbalance that causes obesity (Lustig 20013).

 The second primary driver of the health benefits of fasting is autophagy.